 A child’s access to education should not be determined by their skin tone, their zip code or their parent’s bank account.

-Nonetheless, my father became the first African-American professor at University of California Los Angeles.
-Even though his parents were only educated to the eight grade, he was fortunate enough to go to an excellent integrated elementary school.
-He continued his education in California’s excellent public college system and funded his graduate education with the GI bill.
+Despite her lack of higher education, her son (my father) became one of the first African-American professors in his field at University of California Los Angeles.
+Even though his parents were only educated to the eight grade, he was fortunate enough to go to an excellent integrated elementary school, in Evanston IL, on the “white” side of town.
+He continued his education in California’s excellent high schools and public college system and funded his graduate education with the GI bill.
 My dad was only able to “pull himself up by his own bootstraps” because of the educational opportunities provided through his families choices and a rich array of support programs funded by CA taxpayers.

-Unfortunately, my father’s experience has not been the case for all Americans.
-Even when black and brown children did gain access to schools, they were often inferior.
+Unfortunately, my father’s experience has not been the case for every child.
+Even while Black and Brown children did gain access to schools across America, they were often inferior.
 Justice Thurgood Marshall successfully won the Brown vs. Board of Education case which ended racial segregation in public schools.
-Nonetheless, many middle and upper income and white families chose to flee forced integration during the early 1970s by placing their children into private schools or moving to the suburbs.
-As a result, our urban public schools became less integrated.
+Nonetheless, many middle and upper income and white families chose to flee integration during the early 1970s by placing their children into private schools or moving to the suburbs.
+As a result, our urban public schools have became less integrated.
 This has led to efforts to take money out of the public school system through charters, vouchers, attacks on teachers unions and budget cuts.

 Choosing a school for your child is more than a personal choice, it is also a political act.
 When educated, upper and middle-income families pull their kids out of public schools, they not only reduce school funding based on attendance, they also take away valuable fundraising and capacity building from public schools.
 The money families spend on tuition for a select few, might otherwise provide essential “extras” that all children deserve to enjoy: diverse classroom libraries, technology, enrichment in art, music and science.